 "And he went and joined himself to a citizen of that country, and he sent him into the fields to feed swine.
 And he would fain have filled his belly with the husks that the swine did ear: and no man gave unto him.
 And when he came to himself, he said; How many hired servants of my father's have bread enough and to spare and I perish with hunger!

 "I will arise and go unto my father and say unto him; Father, I have sinned against Heaven and before thee, and am no more worthy to be called thy son.
 And he arose and came to his father.
 But when he was yet a great way off his father saw him, and had compassion, and ran, and fell on his neck, and kissed him.

 "And the son said unto him, Father, I have sinned against Heaven and in thy sight, and am no more worthy to be called thy son.
 But the father said unto his servants, Bring forth the best robe, and put it on him; and put a ring on his hand, and shoes on his feet:

 The reaction of the elder brother is a picture of those Christians who refuse to forgive the backsliders who have come home.
-It should act as a lesson to us all of how much God our Heavenly Father loves those who have drifted, stumbled or fallen.
+It should act as a lesson to us of how much God our Heavenly Father loves those who have drifted, stumbled, or fallen.

 3).
 RETURNING TO OUR FIRST LOVE!

 In the first three chapters of the Book of Revelation, we see the Resurrected Christ as He appeared to St. John on the Isle of Patmos: "I was in the Spirit on the Lord's day, and I heard behind me a great voice, Saying, I am Alpha and Omega, the first and the last...And I turned to see the voice that spake with me.
 And being turned, I saw seven golden candlesticks;